AMReX-Fusion/Furnace/Diagnostics/Radiation/README.md

 # Radiation diagnostics

-This directory contains diagnostics for Castro's radiation tests.
+This directory contains diagnostics for Furnace's radiation tests.
 These are:

 - `gaussian_pulse`: Process a 2-d gaussian radiation pulse.